jimmy-james/react-form-validators/README.md

 ## Configurations

-- Every method can handle a config object with the errorMessage (String) property for custom messages.
+- Every method can handle a config object with the errorMessage property (String type) for custom messages.

 <a href="#top">Back to top</a>